Health Insurance Quotes

 Some Medicare Advantage plans have zero monthly premiums.
 Some have premiums as low as $25 or $30 a month.
 The cost of the plans can vary depending on where you live.
 Yet "in some areas, the cost of a Medicare Advantage premium can be fairly high," notes Frederic Riccardi, director of client services for the Medicare Rights Center in New York.

-The Centers for Medicare & Medicaid Services (CMS) says that average premiums for 2016 Medicare Advantage plans will increase by 1.25%.
+The Centers for Medicare & Medicaid Services (CMS) forecasts that average premiums for 2017 Medicare Advantage plans should remain fairly stable from 2016.

 The trade-off to a low premium is that you might have higher deductibles and co-insurance when you need health care.
 Also, you will pay more or may not have any coverage if you use doctors and hospitals that aren't part of your Advantage plan's network.